Crawl Space Encapsulation

-Studies show that as much as 50% of the air in your home travels up from your crawlspace.
+Studies show that as much as 50% of the air in your home travels up from your crawl space.
 This air is often higher in relative humidity than your indoor air, and it can carry musty odors and symptom-triggering allergens, such as mold spores, mildew, bacteria, and dust mites.
-Moreover, too-damp air in your crawlspace can damage your home’s infrastructure, wood flooring, and HVAC systems.
-That’s why it is so important to keep these areas dry and clean.
+Moreover, too-damp air in your crawl space can damage your home’s infrastructure, wood flooring, and HVAC systems.
+That’s why it is so important to keep these areas dry and clean through crawl space encapsulation.

-The problem with foundation vents is that they leave you at the mercy of the weather conditions outside.
-If it’s cold outside, it’s cold in the crawlspace.
+In reality, foundation vents leave you at the mercy of the weather conditions outside.
+If it’s cold outside, it’s cold in the crawl space.
 Same with humidity in the summer.
 Plastic was invented shortly after World War II.
 Builders quickly realized laying ground plastic was a great way to prevent ground moisture from evaporating into the home.
-The problem we have in the South though, is very humid summers.
+Although this may be true, the problem we have in Atlanta and all over the South is very humid summers.
 Humidity has plagued Southern homeowners for centuries, and until very recently there has been no way to deal with it.
 The #1 cause of structural failure in residential buildings is water damage.
 The #2 cause is humidity damage, which includes mold growth.
-Since it is incredibly humid in Georgia for half of the year, mold growth has always been a major concern.
+Since it is incredibly humid in Atlanta for half of the year, mold growth has always been a major concern.

 Please contact us to set an appointment.